Reisande/ProjectEuler/readme.txt

 Not a very complex solution.
 I wrote out a few lattice paths to figure out if there was any pattern to how the sum of possibilities for lattice paths formed, and realized I could it was a basic combinatoric equation.
 Originally I didn't even program the solution, I just looked on WolframAlpha 40 Choose 20.
 I decided to write out a solution afterwords simply for the practice.

+--Project Euler 18--

+Again, not a very complex solution.
+The algorithm I used worked by finding the larger of the two child nodes for each parent row in the range (0, n-1), in a triangle with number of rows n.
+For the larger child node, the parent node was replaced by the parent node + the child node, and this process was completed until the largest node remained in the 0th column.
+The time complexity for this algorithm is 0(nlogn)

 --ELSE-------------

 Sieve of Eratosthenes